tiby312/poloto-project/README.md

 poloto runs through plot iterators twice.
 Once to get the min/max bounds, and a second time to scale all the plots by those min/max bounds.
 There are two ways to do this.
 One is to just clone the iterator, and consume both.
-The second way is to accumulate the items from one iterator into a Vec<>, and then just iterate over that vec. by default, poloto will use a Vec backed buffer.
+The second way is to accumulate the items from one iterator into a Vec<>, and then just iterate over that vec.
+By default, poloto will use a Vec backed buffer.
 However, you can configure it to clone the iterator instead.

 ```rust
 //Uses vec backed buffer